dorianps/docker/itksnap/README.md

 ----

 ## Step 2: Make sure you have an X-server installed
-Linux and Mac should have an X-server.
+Linux and Mac should already have an X-server.
 On Windows, I reccommend [MobaXterm](https://mobaxterm.mobatek.net/) which a nice suite with X-server inluded.

 ----